growilabs/growi-docs/docs/guide/admin-cookbook/mongodb-backup.md

       -e S3_TARGET_BUCKET_URL=<Target S3 Bucket URL (s3://...)> \
       weseek/mongodb-awesome-backup
     ```
-2. The command creates a backup for all databases in the target MongoDB server, and upload it as `backup-YYYYMMdd.tar.bz2` in the S3 bucket
+2. The command creates a backup for all databases in the target MongoDB server, and upload it as `backup-YYYYMMdd.tar.bz2` in the S3 bucket.

 ::: tip
-See [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup) for more options
+See [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup) for more options.
 :::

 ### How to Restore

-1. Run [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup) container with \(`--rm`\) flag
+1. Run [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup) container with \(`--rm`\) flag.
     ```bash
     docker run --rm \
       -e MONGODB_HOST=<Target MongoDB Host> \